South Holland Abortion Pills Procedure Up To 23.3 Weeks Abortions in South Holland, IL

 Once you are discharged, in most cases ibuprofen (Motrin/Advil), naproxen (Aleve) or acetaminophen (Tylenol/Midol) will help with the cramping.
 If the cramping is not helped by these over the counter medications, you should call us immediately.

-You will be unaware for about 5-10 minutes with a first trimester abortion, or about 10-20 minutes with a second trimester abortion.
+FPA is the only outpatient clinic that offers full sleep sedation with propofol, provided by a CRNA.
+You will be completely unaware for about 5-10 minutes with a first trimester abortion, or about 10-20 minutes with a second trimester abortion.
 The medications used for sedation work very quickly and wear off very quickly as well.
-Most patients are alert and oriented within 5 minutes of their procedure.
+Most patients are awake and alert within 5 minutes of their procedure.

 The sedation that we offer is safe, effective and short acting.
 You will be asleep for 5-20 minutes depending on the procedure.
 There is always some degree of risk with any surgery.
 Serious complications with sedation are very rare in our facilities.
 Complications may occur if a patient has ingested any food or liquid within 8 hours of surgery.
 Tell our staff if you have had prior complications with anesthesia or if you have had anything to eat or drink within 8 hours prior to your surgery, including gum and water.